spinningideas/dotnet-project-accelerator/ReadMe.md

 2) SQL Server - Can use Free Express or Developer Edition available here: https://www.microsoft.com/en-us/sql-server/sql-server-downloads

+2.1) Install SQL Server and set yourself as 'sa'
+2.2) Create an empty local database with same name "DNPA.Database" as that in the DNPA.API project appsettings.json file for setting ConnectionStrings or edit the value in connection string to match your name

 ### Clone Repo

 Create a folder for this project locally and clone the repo into it